 ii.
 Water-oriented public access and recreation facilities.
-New development and redevelopment of water-oriented public access and recreation structures are allowed in buffers provided the applicant can demonstrate that the design applies mitigation sequencing and appropriate mitigation is provided to ensure no net loss of ecological functions.
+New development and redevelopment of water-oriented public access and recreation structures, including children's play structures, are allowed in shoreline buffers provided the applicant can demonstrate that the design applies mitigation sequencing and appropriate mitigation is provided to ensure no net loss of ecological functions.
 Applicants shall submit a management plan that specifically addresses compliance with Sections 4.3 (Environmental Protection), 4.4 (Shoreline Vegetation Conservation), 4.5 (Water Quality, Stormwater and Nonpoint Pollution), and Appendix B (Shoreline Critical Areas Policies and Regulations).
-The Town may review
+The City may review and condition the project to fully implement the policies of the Shoreline Management Act and this Master Program.

-- and condition the project to fully implement the policies of the Shoreline Management Act and this Master Program. - iii.
+- iii.
+Balconies and other viewing platforms.
+Second-floor balconies or other building projections that provide a river view and limit impervious surface to the footings may encroach into the buffer.
+Vegetation alteration must be minimized and mitigated. - iv.
+In the Shoreline Residential environment designation, new minor structures, such as play structures, picnic tables and benches, and sheds, may be located in an alreadyaltered area of a buffer provided all of the following criteria are met: - a) The maximum total footprint is not more than two hundred (200) square feet; - b) The structure is located outside of wetlands, streams, other ecologically sensitive areas, and their associated buffers; - c) Trees or any native vegetation are not removed or adversely impacted by the structure; and - d) The structure does not require a permanent foundation. - v.
 Temporary agricultural equipment and facilities.
-New agricultural equipment and facilities, excluding buildings, may be placed in a buffer if the following conditions are satisfied: - a) Placement of the equipment and facilities must support an existing agricultural use - b) The equipment and facilities may only be in the buffer on a temporary or seasonal basis, a maximum of eight (8) months in a running 12-month period. - c) Placement outside of a buffer is not feasible because it would be located on a property owned by another landowner or it would interfere with another agricultural or authorized use. - d) The location of the proposed equipment and facilities is on an already altered site, and would not result in harm to or removal of native vegetation. - e) Best management practices are utilized to prevent adverse impacts to water quality or other ecological functions. - iv.
+New agricultural equipment and facilities, excluding buildings, may be placed in a buffer if the following conditions are satisfied: - a) Placement of the equipment and facilities must support an existing agricultural use. - b) The equipment and facilities may only be in the buffer on a temporary or seasonal basis, a maximum of eight (8) months in a running 12-month period. - c) Placement outside of a buffer is not feasible because it would be located on a property owned by another landowner or it would interfere with another agricultural or authorized use. - d) The location of the proposed equipment and facilities is on an already altered site, and would not result in harm to or removal of native vegetation. - e) Best management practices are utilized to prevent adverse impacts to water quality or other ecological functions. - vi.
 Shoreline residential access.
 A private access pathway constructed of pervious materials may be installed, a maximum of four (4) feet wide, through the buffer to the OHWM.
 Impervious materials may be used as needed to construct a safe, tiered pathway down a slope.
-Raised boardwalks may also be constructed through wetland areas to reach the stream consistent with regulations in this SMP.
+Raised boardwalks may also be constructed through wetland areas to reach the shoreline waterbody consistent with regulations in this Chapter.
 A railing may be installed on one edge of the pathway, a maximum of 36 inches tall and of open construction.
-Pathways to the stream should take the most direct route feasible consistent with appropriate safety standards.
+Pathways to the shoreline should take the most direct route feasible consistent with appropriate safety standards.